sparc-coop/blossom/README.md

 ![Sparc Logo](Sparc.Core/Files/icon.png)

-# What is Sparc.Kernel?
+# What is Blossom?

-**Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development using a single shared codebase (C# and Blazor).
+**Blossom** is an opinionated framework-of-a-framework for .NET 7.0 Web, Mobile, and Desktop development using a single shared codebase (C# and Blazor).

 ## OK, what is it really?

-**Sparc.Kernel** is a hand-crafted framework full of architectural conventions that attempt to remove as much of the boilerplate connective tissue as possible.
+**Blossom** is a hand-crafted framework full of architectural conventions that attempt to remove as much of the boilerplate connective tissue as possible.

 Its chief aim is to remove all the drivel it possibly can, so that you may focus more of your creative programming energy on what really matters for your app: